apache/geode/Technology-FAQ.md

 ### How big can Geode scale?

-Geode has been deployed to run mission-critical applications on clusters with a handful of nodes to clusters with 100+ members managing terabytes of data.
+Geode has been deployed to run mission-critical applications on clusters with 100+ members managing terabytes of data in-memory.
+Adding capacity is as simple as spinning up a new node.
+Geode automatically configures the new member and reassigns data and loading across the cluster.

 ### What operating systems are supported?